The Sonoma County Conservation Council has named Teri Shore, North Bay Regional Director of Greenbelt Alliance, as its Environmentalist of the Year.

 “To get growth right, we all have to get involved,” Shore said.
 “We need to speak out to prevent development where it doesn’t belong—on our iconic greenbelt of farms, ranches, and natural areas.
 And just as much, when a plan, policy, or project is being proposed that will lead to more affordable and accessible communities, we need to speak up and say yes to the right growth in the right places.”

-Shore and four other Sonoma County environmentalists will be recognized at a SCCA event on June 10:
+Shore and four other Sonoma County environmentalists will be recognized at the annual Sonoma County Conservation Action gala on June 10:

 2017 Upstream Swimmer: Caryl Hart, Director, Sonoma County Regional Parks.

 2017 Dick Day Community Activist Award: June Moes of Santa Rosa, an environmental activist best known for stopping the proposed highway over Spring Lake.

 2017 Bill Kortum Innovative Leader Award: Dennis Rosatti, of Santa Rosa, a well-known and accomplished environmentalist and campaign consultant who was until 2016 the Executive Director of Sonoma County Conservation Action.

 2017 Young Environmental Activist of the Year Award: Jazmín Gudiño a Roseland resident, is a Spanish-language interpreter, community organizer and champion for environmental cause and candidates.